-Figure 3: Retail Sales January 2020 - March 2021
+Figure 3: Retail Sales

+January 2020 - March 2021

-Figure 4: Distribution of Blue Chip Inflation Forecasts, April 2021 2021 and 2022
+Figure 4: Distribution of Blue Chip Inflation Forecasts, May 2021 2021 and 2022

 Note: Inflation is measured by the full year-over-prior-year percent change in the PCE Price Index.
-Based on 49 individual forecasts for 2021 and 47 for 2022.
-Source: Blue Chip Economic Indicators, April 9, 2021
+Based on 46 individual forecasts for 2021 and 45 for 2022.
+Source: Blue Chip Economic Indicators, May 10, 2021

-Figure 5: Measures of Inflation: The Consumer Price Index (CPI) and the Personal Consumption Expenditures Price Index (PCE) January 2020 - March 2021
+Figure 5: Measures of Inflation: The Consumer Price Index (CPI) and the Personal Consumption Expenditures Price Index (PCE) January 2020 - April 2021

 Note: We typically measure inflation as inflation over the year - the percent change in either the CPI or PCE for a given month from the same month in the previous year (as we do in Figures 6 and 7).
 However, in the chart above, to emphasize the monthly pattern, we display the percent change from the previous month, and we do not annualize these monthly percent changes.
+April figures for the PCE indices are not yet available.